Constraints on redshifts of blazars from extragalactic background light attenuation using Fermi-LAT data

 For our analysis, we select all blazars in the 4FGL-DR2 catalogue \citep{4FGL-DR2}.
 There are several definitions in use to distinguish BL Lacertae objects (BL Lacs) and flat spectrum radio quasars (FSRQs), but the most common one is as follows.
 Blazars are classified as BL Lacs if the equivalent width of their emission lines is $<5$\ \AA\; and FSRQs otherwise \citep{marcha96,healey08}.
 BL Lacs are expected to be the best targets for EBL studies since these are the sources exhibiting a hard $\gamma$-ray spectrum and unlikely to have an external photon field, e.g., broad line region (BLR), that may lead to additional $\gamma$-ray attenuation \citep[e.g.,~][]{dominguez15}.
 Although, \citet{ebl18} show that internal absorption is unlikely to be significant for FSRQs, a result confirmed by \citet{costamante18}.
 In the LAT catalogues there are also sources classified as blazar candidates of uncertain type (BCUs), which are objects that have a broad-band spectral energy distribution typical of blazars but do not have a spectral classification \citep{4LAC}.

-Emissions from blazars can present variability producing changes of flux and modifications in the spectrum \citep[e.g.,~][]{penil20,oterosantos22}.
+Emissions from blazars can present variability producing changes of flux and modifications in the spectrum \citep[e.g.,~][]{penil20,penil22,oterosantos22}.
 These effects may lead to inconclusive results for information extracted from individual spectra using $\gamma$-ray attenuation \citep[see for instance the section on Variability in the Supplementary Material by][]{ebl18}, therefore in our approach we will distinguish between variable and non-variable blazars.
 This distinction is made using the \texttt{Variability\_Index} column in 4FGL-DR2 and using the condition lower or higher than 18.48 as explained by \citet{4FGL}.
 A higher value corresponds to a 99\% probability of the source being variable.

-Before making any calculations, we expected that our results would be significant only for BL Lacs and BCUs that are probably BL Lacs.
+Before making any calculations, we expected that our results would be significant only for BL Lacs and BCUs that are probably BL Lacs, since these sources typically have the strongest EBL signature.
 However we also ran the method on FSRQs as a sanity check.
 The initial number of sources in our sample was (non-variable/variable blazars) 621/510 BL Lacs, 866/446 BCUs, and 129/565 FSRQs.